swirldev/swirl_courses/README.md

 This is a collection of interactive courses for use with the [swirl R package](http://swirlstats.com).
 Some courses are still in development and we'd love to hear any [suggestions](https://github.com/swirldev/swirl_courses/issues/new) you have as you work through them.

+For more information regarding swirl, visit [swirlstats.com](http://swirlstats.com) or the [swirl GitHub repository](https://github.com/swirldev/swirl).
+If you'd like to write your own interactive content, please visit the [Instructors page](http://swirlstats.com/instructors.html) of our website.

+Here are our current offerings, organized by level of difficulty:

+#### Beginner

 - R Programming
-- Regression Models (in progress)
 - Data Analysis
 - Mathematical Biostatistics Boot Camp
 - Open Intro

-For more information regarding swirl, visit [swirlstats.com](http://swirlstats.com) or the [swirl GitHub repository](https://github.com/swirldev/swirl).
-If you'd like to write your own interactive content, please visit the [Instructors page](http://swirlstats.com/instructors.html) of our website.
+#### Intermediate

+- Regression Models

+#### Advanced

+- *Coming soon!*

+**NOTE: Since our users come from so many different backgrounds, it's very hard to label material as *Beginner*, *Intermediate*, and *Advanced*.
+If you find something that is labelled *Beginner* to be challenging, please don't be discouraged.
+The first step of learning anything is to acknowledge that you are capable of understanding it.
+True understanding will come with time and practice.**

 ## Install and run a course automatically from swirl